 A slider denoting the ON position of Record game clips and take screenshots using Game DVR should be visible to you.
 Slide it to the Off position for disabling the recording element of Game DVR.

-How to turn off Xbox DVR through the Registry Editor
+Turn off Xbox DVR through the Registry Editor

 Run regedit to open the Registry Editor and then navigate to the following registry key: